grafana/loki/docs/clients/promtail/pipelines.md

     source:             ③
 ```

-① `expressions` is a required yaml object containing key/value pairs of JMESPath expressions
+① `expressions` is a required YAML object containing key/value pairs of JMESPath expressions

 ② `key: expression` where `key` will be the key in the `extracted` map, and the value will be the evaluated JMESPath expression.

 ③ `source` is optional and contains the name of key in the `extracted` map containing the json to parse.
 If omitted, the json stage will parse the log `entry`.

-This stage uses the Go JSON unmarshaller, which means non string types like
+This stage uses the Go JSON unmarshaler, which means non string types like
-numbers or booleans will be unmarshalled into those types.
+numbers or booleans will be unmarshaled into those types.
 The `extracted` map
 will accept non-string values and this stage will keep primitive types as they
-are unmarshalled (e.g. bool or float64).
+are unmarshaled (e.g. bool or float64).
 Downstream stages will need to perform
 correct type conversion of these values as necessary.

 If the value is a complex type, for example a JSON object, it will be marshalled